BennoMan123/Contact_List_Project/README.md

 * setPhoneNumber method in Contact class:
   * Simplified code.
   * Added a check to see if it contains letters and non-dash punctuation.
 If so, throws an exception.
-  * Updated javadocs comment.
+  * Updated the javadocs folder comment.
-* Updated javadocs folder.
+* Updated the javadocs folder.

 12/28/23 Part 2:
 * Fixed problems with the setPhoneNumber method in contact class, specifically checking for punctuation.